mkvisakan/AUDLAndroid/README.md

 Android application for AUDL

-Building and Running th application
+Building and Running the application
 ===================================

 The application can be checkout out to an eclipse IDE with ADT plugin installed.
 The application can be built and run using the default emulator or using any device.